 It sounds fantastic and it has been used by the likes of Steve Lukather, Paul Gilbert, Boz Boorer (Morrissey), and more.

 One of the reasons I particularly like this pedal is that it should retail for a lot more money but TC Electronic slashed the price to better compete with other pedal manufacturers.

 The upshot of this is that you get a much higher quality pedal than the price tag would suggest.

 The controls are simple.
 Drive, level, bass, treble, and a voicing switch.
 There’s a 9V battery compartment, plenty of headroom, and the pedal is true bypass.

 The JHS 3 Series Overdrive is part of JHS’s range of more affordable guitar pedals.
 Still made in the USA.
 Still great quality.

 There are plenty of great tones to be had in this pedal.
 It’s not quite as straightforward to dial in as other pedals but that is a good thing because it means you’ve got a larger range of tones at your fingertips.

 The 3 Series Overdrive has noticeably more bite than many other overdrive pedals on this list.
 So, if you’re looking for that edge to help you cut through the mix, whether in the studio, or live, this is well worth checking out.

-On the pedal, you’ll find volume, drive, body, and a gain toggle.
+On this overdrive pedal, you’ll find volume, overdrive, body, and a gain toggle switch.
 The body is like your EQ but doesn’t work exactly like that.
 It controls the overall brightness of the pedal.